How Accounting Fraud Whistleblower Lawyers Can Help Whistleblowers Qualify for SEC Whistleblower Awards

 Whistleblower Tips Aid the SEC in Identifying and Halting Accounting Fraud

 Whistleblower tips related to violations in corporate disclosures and financial statements have consistently been one of the most common types of tips submitted to the SEC.
-In fact, the number of these tips has increased in every year since the SEC Whistleblower Office opened its doors:
+In fact, the number of these tips has increased every year since the SEC Whistleblower Office opened its doors in August 2011:

 - 2011: 51 tips related to corporate disclosures and financials